qberry-io/qberryduino-gateway-one/README.md

 * If you use a common platform like qberry.io, please be sure that the device is already defined to your account, licence is not expired and the password is correct.

-## Known Issues and Missing Important Functions
+## Known issues and missing important functions
 After the development, there are some technical issues as well as some missing functions showed themselves.
 They will be solved with the incoming versions.

 * Memory leaks,
 * Impossible to change the configurations remotely,
 * A couple of dirty blocks of code.
+* Missing comments / documentation on code.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+Used [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/denizkanmaz/qberryduino-gateway-one/tags).

 ## Authors